About The Artist

 The duet team of Chuck Mason and Lynn Ramsay were known to East coast country music fans as "The Echoes of the West".

 Around 1963, the duo had a Saturday morning show over a radio station located in Cumberland, Rhode Island.

 Audiences in Cape Cod and Nantasket Beach, Massachusetts would often hear this team.

 Chuck also found work in Shreveport, Louisiana and Knoxville, Tennessee.

-When Chuck and Lynn worked together, Chuck played the rhythm section and acted as the emcee for the show while Lynn played lead guitar and could also
+When Chuck and Lynn worked together, Chuck played the rhythm section and acted as the emcee for the show while Lynn played lead guitar and could also yodel a bit.

-a time, she was often booked at the Mohawk Ranch, a popular night spot in Boston.
+Lynn's travels as a performer took her from Massachusetts to Ohio and back.
+For a time, she was often booked at the Mohawk Ranch, a popular night spot in Boston.